 The 14 hour trip back home is always nerve-racking because you never know how traffic will be, how the weather is or if there will be accidents along the way.
 We try to get from point A (JJ’s Honey) to point B - no pun intended (Gaiser Bee Farm) as soon as possible with minimal stops.

 Pick-up day began.
 We spent the day meeting new beekeepers from all over coming to pick up their new bee colonies.
 Cory spoke with each person about how to install their package and what to do and what they should expect on installation.

 CityBeat magazine also joined us that morning to interview us during the process to learn more about our travels to Georgia and how the bee packages work.
 It was a great morning!

 INSTALLING PACKAGED BEES

-In the video below, you will see that this year we have decided to record the installation process of our 2018 packages to help give a better visual .
+In the video below, you will see a few different techniques that we use every year to install the packages.
 This process can be done in many different ways but we did the 3 most commonly used methods to help educate you with this step by step tutorial.
 Please watch the video below to see how

 We placed our new and repeat host boxes in the apiary the evening of the 24th and WOW did it give it personality.
 From the bright colors to the amazing bee-puns, our bee yard is looking good!

 We’ve already received tons of comments from people at Mercy West Hospital that have seen these colorful hives from the 5th floor.
 They always seem to have brighten their day, so thank you for that.